-results (for duplication) or two out of three results (for triplication) coincide4, in which case a consensus is said to be reached, the checkpoint is taken.
+Consider long-lasting HPC applications that execute for hours or even days on a large-scale platform.
+Resilience is enforced by the combined use of replication and periodic checkpointing.
+Before each checkpoint, the results of different replicas are compared.
+Only when both results (for duplication) or two out of three results (for triplication) coincide4, in which case a consensus is said to be reached, the checkpoint is taken.
 Otherwise, silent errors are assumed to have been detected, and they cannot be corrected through consensus.
 The application then rolls back to the last checkpoint.
 There are two different types of replications:

 - Process replication: Each process of the application is replicated, and the results of different processes are independently compared.
-A rollback is needed when at least one process has failed to reach a consensus; - Group replication: The entire application (as a black box) is replicated, and the results of all replicas (as a whole) are compared.
+A rollback is needed when at least one process fails to reach a consensus; - Group replication: The entire application (as a black box) is replicated, and the results of all replicas (as a whole) are compared.
 A rollback is needed when these group replicas fail to reach a consensus.